DsosaH/osticket-prereqs/README.md

 <p>
   Download the most stable version of "HeidiSQL" and install it then launch the software.<br>
   Inside "HeidiSQL" start a new session by clicking the new button, the insert the previously created password during the installation of "MySQL" and click open.<br>
   Right click "Unnamed", click "Create New" and select "Database".
-Choose a name for your data base create it.
+Choose a name for your database created.
 </p>
 <p>